Questions about the 2011 Henrietta Lacks Memorial Lecture?

 Despite receiving a high standard of medical treatment, Mrs. Lacks ultimately succumbed to this cancer at the young age of 31.
 However, her cellscalled HeLa” from the first two letters of her first and last namesremarkably continued to reproduce in the laboratory.
 Researchers around the world had been trying to identify or develop a standardized human cell line that could be reproduced in a laboratory setting; they knew that this kind of cell line would provide numerous opportunities to improve the human condition by allowing them to better understand, treat, and prevent a wide range of diseases.

 Because of their unique ability to reproduce indefinitely, HeLa cells have been instrumental in the development of the polio vaccine, cancer treatment protocols, AIDS research, and much more, and they continue to play an important role in medical advances worldwide.
-Johns Hopkins never patented HeLa cells, nor did it sell them commercially or benefit in a direct financial way.

-Who is Rebecca Skloot?
+Who is Harriet Washington?